Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 where $\bu$ is $N\times R$ and $\bv$ is $T\times R$.
 Most of the early literature, \citet{anderson1958introduction} and \citet{goldberger1972structural}), focused on the thin matrix case, with $N\gg T$, where asymptotic approximations are based on letting the number of units increase with the number of time periods fixed.
-In the modern part of this literature (\citet{bai2003inferential, bai2009panel, pesaran2006estimation, moon2015linear, moon2017dynamic, bai2017principal}) researchers allow for more complex asymptotics with both $N$ and $T$ increasing, at rates that allow for consistent estimation of the factors $\bv$ and loadings $\bu$ after imposing normalizations.
-In this literature it is typically assumed that the number of factors $R$ is fixed, although not necessarily known.
+In the modern part of this literature \citep{bai2003inferential, bai2009panel, pesaran2006estimation, moon2015linear, moon2017dynamic, bai2017principal} researchers allow for more complex asymptotics with both $N$ and $T$ increasing, at rates that allow for consistent estimation of the factors $\bv$ and loadings $\bu$ after imposing normalizations.
+In this literature it is typically assumed that the number of factors $R$ is fixed, although it is not necessarily known to the researcher.
 Methods for estimating the rank $R$ are discussed in \citet{bai2002determining} and \citet{moon2015linear}.

-\citet{xu2017generalized} implements this interactive fixed effect approach to the matrix completion problem in the special case with blocked assignment, with additional applications in \citet{gobillon2013regional, kim2014divorce} and \citet{hsiao2012panel}.
-Suppose the first $N_C$ units are in the control group, and the last $N_T=N-N_C$ units are in the treatment group.
-The treatment group is exposed to the control treatment in the first $T_0-1$ pre-treatment periods, and exposed to the active treatment in the post-treatment periods $T_0,\ldots,T$.
-In that case we can partition $\bu$ and $\bv$ accordingly and write
+\citet{xu2017generalized} adapts this interactive fixed effect approach to the matrix completion problem in the special case with blocked assignment, with additional applications in \citet{gobillon2013regional, kim2014divorce} and \citet{hsiao2012panel}.
+The block structure greatly simplifies the computation of the fixed rank estimators.
+However, this approach is not efficient, nor computationally attractive, in settings with more complex missing data patterns.